tristannee/CS24/hw7/sthreads/README.md

-This folder contains files that I wrote/completed (test.c was already provided) to experiment with threads.
+This folder contains files that I wrote/completed (test.c and Makefile were already provided) to experiment with threads.

 - glue.s